bradp/vv/README.md

 `vv create --domain mysite.dev --name mysite --multisite subdomains --debug`

+To use a custom database prefix, simply use the `vv create --prefix myprefix` when creating a new site.

 ## Blueprints

 Blueprints allow you to set up different plugins, themes, mu-plugins, options, or constants that will be installed to a new site you create.
 First, run `vv --blueprint-init` to have vv create a `vv-blueprints.json` file in your VVV directory.
 You can edit this file to create and set up different blueprints.